d00379553/Utahtech-CS2450/journal.md

 Date: 2/6/2025 - Subject: Week 5
 Today we created a Flow diagram and a component diagram.
 These help us get a visual representation of how our project our going to work on a step to step basis.
 They also help us figure out where exactly an error is happening in our app.

+Date: 2/13/2025 - Subject: Week 6
+This week we got together and created a presentation for our project that we'll be presenting on tuesday next week.
+We also learned about different ways to make or break a presentation with certain details, such as:
+Color, fonts, sizing, pictures, etc.